People

 Smart Fields Consortium

-Thomas Davies Barrow Professor in the School of Earth, Energy & Environmental Sciences
+Thomas Davies Barrow Professor of Earth Sciences

 Senior Fellow at the Precourt Institute for Energy